 Duplicate coverage can happen because of a merger.
 Often, the acquired financial institution has outdated service contracts that don’t accurately reveal how service is obtained.
 Vendors may not send new contracts every year, but just renew by sending an invoice year to year.
 In smaller institutions, personnel are prone to calling a local service provider, regardless of who may be contracted to provide the maintenance.
 The result?
 The acquiring financial institution covers equipment under an agreement unaware that there are existing service contracts in place.

-To prevent this scenario, I suggest:
+To prevent this scenario, we suggest financial institutions:

 A communication breakdown between a local branch and the main location is another way duplicate coverage occurs.
 Sometimes the main location has a service contract on an item, but the individual branch purchases service from a vendor of their own choosing.